Home > Health insurance > Health insurance in Georgia

 What health insurance resources are available to Georgia residents?

-Georgia Access: The Marketplace in Georgia starting with 2025 plans (enrollment begins November 1, 2024).
+Georgia Access: The Marketplace in Georgia starting with 2025 plans (enrollment began November 1, 2024).
+This is the platform where residents can enroll in coverage and obtain income-based financial assistance.

 Georgia Department of Community Health (DCH) – Administers Georgia Medicaid and PeachCare for Kids.